kickfiz/Software-Engineering-Project/README.md

 # Software-Engineering-Project
-IMBD like C# developed site
+IMBD like, C# developed site

 For testing purposes refer to the following credentials:

 username: teste

 password: teste

 Grade 16/20